Hamiltonstovare Breed Summary

 |Other Names||Hamilton, Hamilton Hound, Swedish Foxhound, Hamiltonstövare|

 These dogs, also known as Hamilton Hounds, are a very highly-prized breed in the country of Sweden, although little of them is known beyond the borders!
-The man who developed them was called Hamilton, hence the breed name, and interestingly enough, it's though the breed aren't actually native to Sweden.
+The man who developed them was called Hamilton, hence the breed name, and interestingly enough, it's thought the breed isn't actually native to Sweden.
 Supposedly they had been imported from other European Countries, including a province in North Germany called Schleswig-Holstein.
 It's thought that their ancestors probably include the Leithunde, a dog with short legs and long ears.
 In fact, there are even records to prove they are related, as written by Gaston Phoebus in a hunting book in the 14th century.
 They became popular with nobles around the reign of King Karl XII, from the 17th and right up until the end of the 18th century.
-Overtime, the doggy has become a very healthy and well-rounded dog through extensive selective breeding and this is the reason they remain so loved in their country!
+Over time, this dog has become very healthy and well-rounded through extensive selective breeding and this is the reason they remain so loved in their country!